kenyoni-software/godot-addons/README.md

   Turn this off when the QR Code changes or is resized often, as it impacts the performance quite heavily.
 - `module_px_size: int`
   Use that many pixel for one module.
+- `quiet_zone_size: int`
+  Use that many modules for the quiet zone.
+A value of 4 is recommended.

 **QRCode** - [`addons/qr_code/qr_code.gd`](./addons/qr_code/qr_code.gd)